Xi-Gong/Plants-Vs-Zombies/README.md

 ***Note: The game asset files are for learning purposes only.
 Do not use them for commercial purposes.
 If there is any infringement, please contact me.***

 ## Documentation
-The `docs` folder contain the Chinese documentation, making it easy to quickly understand the project.
-English Documentation currently unavailable.
+The `docs` folder contain the chinese documentation, making it easy to quickly understand the project.
+English documentation currently is unavailable.

-### Lyx
-The `docs/output` folder contains documents in Lyx format, which need to be opened using Lyx software.
-For convenience, I have exported the documents in PDF format.
-For a better viewing experience, please download [Lyx](https://www.lyx.org/).

-### StarUML
-`docs/pvzUML.mdj` is the UML diagram of the important basic classes in the project, which needs to be opened using [StarUML](https://staruml.io/download/) software.

 ## Development In Progress
 Due to time constraints, features such as game progress saving and level unlocking are still under development.
 Additionally, considering the project's scale, further adjustments will be made in the future.